isomerpages/moe-rosyth/_p1-orientation/Lead with Vision/Co Curricular Activities.md

 description: ""
 third_nav_title: Lead with Vision
 ---
-When i am in P3, I can take part in CCAs.
+When I am in P3, I can take part in CCAs.

 CCAs in Rosyth School: